Mbg999/todolists_node/README.md

 # todolists_node

-A ToDo list app with node and mongodb
+A ToDo list app with auth system with node and mongodb

 used libraries:
   - bcrypt